joycepangg/art/README.md

 make_art () generates a piece of abstract art made from genom line.

-Below is an example of the art created by my function.
+Below is an example of the art created by the make_art function.